willkwon-math/willkwon-math.github.io/_posts/2025-12-06-AIwriting.md

 date:   2025-12-06 10:00:40
 ---

 I wrote it in [Korean first](https://brunch.co.kr/@skykite9/35) and I rewrote it in English.
-Hopely, the writing is not that awkward.

 I cannot remember where I saw the link (probably Facebook or LinkedIn).
 Someone made a toolkit for writing a paper that checks references and writing at the same time.
 While I agree that AI could greatly shape one's point of view, I am highly skeptical of relying on generative AI to write a paper.